CDNetworks-Object-Storage/wcs-csharp-sdk/README.md

 ## 4 Instructions

-See demo in the test directory in the link of [wcs-csharp-sdk](wcs-csharp-sdk).
+See demos in the test directory.